 Learning how to draw with mixed media is not easy.
 However, experimenting and combining various materials for original mixed media art can be hugely rewarding (not to mention fun).
 In this tutorial I'll be creating a piece inspired by The NeverEnding Story, with the spirit of the Golden Age.
 You can see the final artwork below.
 I'll mostly be using graphite, so you'll learn some key pencil drawing techniques, but I'll also show you how to apply gold leaf to add a special touch to your work.

-The illustrators of the Golden Age, the Symbolist painters and the Pre-Raphaelites have all passed through my imagination and influenced my art.
+The illustrators of the Golden Age, the Symbolist painters and the Pre-Raphaelites have all influenced my art.
 There's a wide palette of emotions in these images tinted with lyricism and sprinkled with symbolism.
-I like the ornamental friezes of Heinrich Lefler, the movement of Rackham, the poetry of Dulac, the lights of Doré, the softness of Waterhouse, the strength of Böcklin and the great classical topics of Alma-Tadema.

 I've been working with graphite and gold leaf for many years now, creating bright ornamentations or golden backgrounds.
 This approach enables me to create the illusion of depth, despite the two dimensional canvas.
-I like to add a natural touch, a bit of a wild world, symbolised by the petals that I fasten on paper.
-This combination of paper, graphite, gold and hydrangea petals pleases me and makes a lot of things possible.
+I like to add a natural touch, symbolised by the petals that I fasten on paper.

 01. Start sketching

 Producing rough sketches enables me to visualise on paper the image I've mentally built up.
 It's an interesting step that highlights the limits of my materials.
-In contrast, there are no limits in my mind: I can change shapes, colours and proportions of objects.
+In contrast, there are no limits in my mind: I can change the shape, colour and proportions of objects.
 It's now time to choose an idea and confirm that my intuition is correct.

 03. Prepare the paper